 The loan agreement for the loan secured by the Poland Logistics Portfolio requires that an occupancy level of at least 80% be maintained across the portfolio.
 In the fourth quarter of 2013, the Poland Logistics Portfolio did not meet this required occupancy level and was required to set up a reserve consisting of any excess net operating income (defined by the loan agreement as the amount equal to the total income of the portfolio less value-add taxes and payments on account service charges), which may be used towards repayment of the loan if the required occupancy has not been met for more than six months.
 The reserve will be discharged when the covenant has been met for two consecutive quarters.
-The Poland Logistics Portfolio did not meet the required occupancy as of December 31, 2013, but did meet it as of March 31, 2014.
-However, subsequent to March 31, 2014, a tenant in the Poland Logistics Portfolio moved out of its space, dropping the occupancy level to 75%, which could result in the establishment of additional reserves as of June 30, 2014.
-The Company is not aware of any additional instances of noncompliance with financial covenants on any of its loans as of March 31, 2014.
+The Poland Logistics Portfolio did not meet the required occupancy as of June 30, 2014.
+The Company is not aware of any additional instances of noncompliance with financial covenants on any of its loans as of June 30, 2014.